4-Year Degree Programs

 you and your advisor, using the chart below, can select the appropriate math course:

-If your ALEKS Placement is You may enroll in Comments LEVEL 1
+If your Placement Score is You may enroll in Comments No pre-requisite course

 M 065 Prealgebra